x-component/x-format/README.md

 contains the global default options:

 @param {scale} number of digits to show.
-Defualt 2
+Default 2
 @param {unit} show units in final string in case number is an object with a unit property.
 Default: true